-Lively is a relatively new arrival to the hearing aid market, but it hasn’t taken them long to differentiate themselves from the existing landscape.
-Their all-inclusive bundles combine a high-tech device with ongoing on-demand telehealth services from licensed audiologists.
+Lively is a relatively new arrival to the hearing aid market, but it hasn’t taken the company long to distinguish itself.
+Its all-inclusive bundles combine a high-tech device with ongoing telehealth services from licensed audiologists.

-Most hearing aids are pretty delicate pieces of technology that require careful calibration and are not something that can be bought “off the rack.”
-Therefore, hearing aid manufacturers rely on individual audiologists to prescribe, sell, and service their devices.
-Instead, Lively offers the same level of care on a fully digital platform.
+Most hearing aids are delicate pieces of technology that require careful calibration and cannot be bought “off the rack.”
+Hearing aid manufacturers rely on audiologists to prescribe, sell, and service their devices.
+Lively changes the game by offering the same level of care on a fully digital platform.

-Can a series of video calls fully replace an in-person visit?
-Will that be enough for your hearing loss?
-Is Lively the most affordable option?
-We’ve tested Lively and the competition, so keep reading to find out.
+Can an online hearing test and a series of video calls fully replace an in-person visit?
+Which company offers the most affordable option?
+Is Lively right for your hearing needs?
+Keep reading to find out.

-- The convenience of zero office visits – hearing tests, consultations, and adjustments happen from home
+- Convenience – hearing tests, consultations, and adjustments happen from home

 - An easy-to-use, well-rated smartphone app

 - 3 years of free follow up care after purchase

 - Affordable but not the lowest-priced quality hearing aids